ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 described in this tutorial.
 * script1_conversion.py - produces the MDANSE-format trajectory from the lammps trajectory files in tutorial 2.
 * script2_random.py - generates a transmutation setting which randomly transmutes atoms to the Atm1 or Atm2 atom type.
-* script3_atm1_atm2.py - transmutes the argon trajectory is that it is formed of Atm1 and Atm2 atom types.
+* script3_atm1_atm2.py - transmutes the argon trajectory so that it is formed of Atm1 and Atm2 atom types.
-* script4_atm1atm2.py - transmutes the argon trajectory is that it is formed of the Atm1Atm2 atom type.
+* script4_atm1atm2.py - transmutes the argon trajectory so that it is formed of the Atm1Atm2 atom type.
 * script5_disf.py - calculates the DISF of the Atm1+Atm2 and Atm1Atm2 systems.
 * script6_dcsf.py - calculates the DCSF of the Atm1+Atm2 and Atm1Atm2 systems.
 * script7_ndtsf.py - calculates the NDTSF using the Atm1+Atm2 and Atm1Atm2 DISF and DCSF results.